-Are you planning to return to Switzerland?
+Are you a Swiss national who is planning to return to Switzerland?
 The following organisations will help you with this:

 - If you are planning to return to Switzerland in less than two months, you can contact the regional employment centre (RAV) in your area when you arrive.
-The RAV personnel consultants are highly trained experts, who will help you while you are unemployed and actively assist you in finding a job.
+The RAV consultants are highly trained experts, who will help and actively assist you in finding a job.

-- The State Secretariat for Economic Affairs (SECO) can provide you with advice on looking for work if you are not planning to arrive back in Switzerland for another two months or more.
-In this case, please complete the registration form (PDF, 133 kB, 18.10.2017) and send it by email together with your application documents to firstname.lastname@example.org.
+- If you are planning to move back to Switzerland in two months or more, you can receive advice for your job search.
+In this case, please complete the registration form and send it by email to email@example.com together with your application documents.

-- The Consulate Directorate of the FDFA has produced a guide for Swiss nationals returning from abroad, which contains answers to questions relating to this topic.
+- The Consulate Directorate of the Federal Department of Foreign Affairs (FDFA) has also produced a guide for Swiss nationals returning from abroad, which contains answers to questions relating to this topic.

 - The Organisation of the Swiss Abroad (ASO) provides information on the administrative steps you need to take before leaving for/arriving in Switzerland.